 When Flooring Itself Contributes to Slip Accidents

-Flooring can contribute directly to slip accidents when its material, installation, or maintenance creates a foreseeable risk.
+Flooring can directly contribute to slip-and-fall accidents when its material, installation, or maintenance creates a foreseeable risk.
 In these cases, liability is more likely to be examined closely, especially if the risk could reasonably have been reduced or avoided.

 When Flooring Itself Contributes to Slip Accidents

-Highly polished stone, glossy tiles, or smooth vinyl can become hazardous when wet or contaminated.
-If these materials are used in areas prone to moisture without appropriate slip resistance, the flooring choice itself may be questioned.
-Highly polished stone, glossy tiles, smooth vinyl and some types of solid wood flooring can become hazardous when wet or contaminated.
-If these materials are used in areas prone to moisture without appropriate slip resistance, the flooring choice itself may be questioned.
+highly polished stone, glossy tiles, smooth vinyl, and some types of solid wood flooring can become hazardous when wet or contaminated.
+If these materials are used in areas prone to moisture without appropriate slip resistance, the flooring choice itself may be questioned. itself may be questioned.

 Flooring that performs safely in dry areas may not be appropriate near entrances, kitchens, bathrooms, or commercial walkways.
 Installing the wrong type of flooring in a high-risk area increases the likelihood that it will be seen as a contributing factor.

-Uneven surfaces, loose edges, lifting corners, or incorrect gradients can all increase slipping risk.
+Uneven surfaces, loose edges, lifted corners, or incorrect gradients can all increase the risk of slipping.
 Installation faults that affect stability or drainage can shift responsibility toward the installer or the party who approved the work.

 Over time, protective finishes can wear down, making floors smoother and more slippery.
 Failure to monitor and address this wear can turn a previously safe floor into a hazard.